PX4/PX4-user_guide/en/peripherals/uavcan_escs.md

 - Wiring is less complicated as you can have a single bus for connecting all your ESCs and other UAVCAN peripherals.
 - Setup is easier as you configure ESC numbering by manually spinning each motor.

-PX4 can be used with UAVCAN ESC that run [Sapog](https://github.com/PX4/sapog#px4-sapog) firmware; an advanced open source sensorless PMSM/BLDC motor controller firmware designed for use in propulsion systems of electric unmanned vehicles.
+PX4 can be used with UAVCAN ESC from a number of vendors and running different firmwares:
+- [Sapog](#sapog) firmware; an advanced open source sensorless PMSM/BLDC motor controller firmware designed for use in propulsion systems of electric unmanned vehicles.
+- A number of others are [listed here](https://forum.uavcan.org/t/uavcan-esc-options/452/3?u=pavel.kirienko)

 > **Note** At time of writing PX4 supports UAVCAN v0 (not v1.0).

 ## Purchase

-Commercially available ESCs running Sapog firmware include:
+Sapog-based ESCs:
 - [Zubax Orel 20](https://zubax.com/products/orel_20)

   ![Orel20 - Top](../../assets/peripherals/esc_uavcan_zubax_orel20/orel20_top.jpg)